miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 train the models, shape the models.
 They grow in training, but then they're snapshots as distributed.
 Their "also just a file" nature is an essential part of what they are today, because it's the way we have to do it, and it's going to be done.
+This is a pragmatic issue currently, and less of an ethical one for now.

+## Using Large Language Models in Raspberry Pi Projects

-They know it if you discuss the topic with them.
+"They" know it if you discuss the topic with them.
 We know we're going to keep doing it.
 No one's really going to question whether the current generation of LLMs we can get our hands on easily and work into Raspberry Pi projects today are being that need setting free.
 We're going to continue doing our Raspberry Pi